Unleash/unleash/websitev2/docs/user_guide/native-apps.md

 ---
-id: native_apps
+id: proxy-api
-title: Working with native apps
+title: The Unleash Proxy api
 ---

-> **Enterprise feature**
->
-> Working with native apps, require the Unleash proxy.
-The Unleash Proxy is only available with the Unleash-hosted offering and is not part of Unleash Open-Source.

-For a highlevel introduction to the Unleash-proxy, please read this short article [The Unleash-Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy)
+For a high level introduction to the Unleash-proxy, please read this short article [The Unleash-Proxy](https://www.unleash-hosted.com/articles/the-unleash-proxy)

 The Unleash-proxy consist of the proxy that exposes a simple API for the client.